0x00nullSec/Writeups/SiXeS/SiXeS.md

 **Personal remarks:**
 As I'm writing this in September 2020, it's now almost a year since the machine was published on vulnhub where I discovered it.
-Because of the Binary Exploit part needed for Flag #5 it was really a challenge and way "above my paygrade" back then.
-I couldn't solve it for a very long time, but I always wanted to make it and publish a writeup - because I couldn't find one.
+Because of the Binary Exploit Part needed for Flag #5 it was really a challenge and way "above my paygrade" back then.
+I couldn't solve it for a very long time, but I always wanted to make it and publish a writeup - because I couldn't find one back then.
 So I kept learning while playing OverTheWire and participating in CTFs.
 And I kept coming back to SiXeS every once in a while to see if the new Tricks I learned from e.g. OTW Leviathan and Narnia would help.
 In the end it took realy longer than I could have imagined, but I made it and it was worth it!!

 And hey, just as I succeded now with Flag No 5, I noticed that some people in China/Hongkong where half a year faster than me: https://freehk.top/2020/03/29/sixes/ - Congratulations, you won by far :)